theopn/dotfiles/README.md

 MBA runs the latest version of macOS, and X270 runs the latest version of Fedora Sway Spin with i3 WM installed (Wayland is *almost* there).

 Tools in this repository are mostly open-source utilities for development.

+> [!IMPORTANT]
-You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations (licensed under the MIT License).
+> You are welcome to take inspiration from any files in this repository, but I do not claim any responsibility for any of the contents of the configurations (licensed under the MIT License).
-**Read the code before you use it!**
+> **Read the code before you use it!**

 ## Installation